... the real-time intrusion detection & prevention system and superordinate firewall manager

 • No compilation is needed.

-• Watcher does not need any special runtime environments for fancy 3rd-party programing languages like PERL, JAVA, PYTHON, LUA, RUBY, etc. So there is no need to install and maintain development tools, runtime environments onto a server system.
+• Watcher does not need any special runtime environments for fancy 3rd-party programming languages like PERL, JAVA, PYTHON, LUA, RUBY, etc.

 .

 • All programs & tools are 'self-aware'; i.e. every component always 'knows' where it was started in relation to the install path (MASTER_PATH).
-So the entire program-system can be installed wherever you like or can even be moved around to your taste and/or needs.
+So the entire program system can be installed wherever you like or can even be moved around to your taste and/or needs.

 • The modules are self-cleaning through automated 'database expiration' along with a consecutive firewall cleanup.
 This automatic housekeeping also keeps maintenance tasks away from you.